pedrommcarrasco/Constrictor/README.md

 - [ ] Add more short syntax methods like edges and center.

 ## 🙌 Contributing
-Feel free to contribute to this project by **reporting bugs** or open **pull requests**.
+Feel free to contribute to this project by [reporting bugs](https://github.com/pedrommcarrasco/Constrictor/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) or open [pull requests](https://github.com/pedrommcarrasco/Constrictor/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).

 ## ⛔ License
 Constrictor's available under the MIT license.
-See the LICENSE file for more informations.
+See the [LICENSE](https://github.com/pedrommcarrasco/Constrictor/blob/master/LICENSE) file for more informations.